wordofwarning/wordofwarning.org/hab/index.md

 <small>Updated 24 Jan 2022</small>

-hÅb is a Manchester-based producer, developer, and strategic advocate of contemporary performance, live art, and sited work in the North of England.
+hÅb is a Manchester-based producer, developer, and strategic advocate of Live Art, contemporary performance, and sited work in the North of England.

 <a href="http://greenroomarts.org" target="_blank">greenroom</a>'s key partner for over a decade, hÅb aims to maintain its legacy — working in collaboration with a range of [partners](/hab/partners) to produce showing [opportunities](/hab/opportunities), platforms, and artist development projects including: [Divergency](/hab/divergencymcr), [Domestic](/hab/domestic), [Emergency](/hab/emergency), [Haphazard](/hab/haphazard), and [Works Ahead](/hab/worksahead).